 Even though I may sound a bit regional to those Senators not from Tennessee or Georgia, I have been engaged on the frontlines in the very antitrafficking efforts the State Department encourages foreign governments to pursue.
 Based on my extensive experience combating trafficking here in the United States, I have trained foreign law enforcement in Argentina, New Zealand, and Thailand.
 I have also worked with the United Nations Office on Drugs and Crime to develop a database for tracking human trafficking prosecutions.
-The message I always seek to deliver, whether to foreign governments or to the Rotary Club, is that human trafficking cases are some of the most important cases that governments can undertake; these cases are of the most important cases that governments can undertake; these cases restore the individuals to the freedom and liberty to which all are entitled.
-The U.S. goal, which I know this committee is so dedicated to supporting, is to ensure the internationally recognized right of individual freedom and the dignity of all means trafficking in all its forms-whether forced laker or see that all persons.
+The message I always seek to deliver, whether to foreign governments or to the Rotary Club, is that human trafficking cases are some of the most important cases that governments can undertake; these cases restore the individuals to the freedom and liberty to which all are entitled.

+The U.S. goal, which I know this committee is so dedicated to supporting, is to ensure the internationally recognized right of individual freedom and the dignity of all paragraphs.
+Human trafficking in all its forms-whether formed labor or say trafall persons.
 Human trafficking in all its forms-whether forced labor or sex traf-ficking-is modern slavery, and it is one of the greatest human rights causes of our time.
 We must undertake our responsibility as modern day abolitionists with energy and commitment to stop this heinous crime and to address the conditions such as conflict, poverty, and discrimination that contribute to making individuals vulnerable to enslavement